Anne Wheeler: Biography

-Graduating in Mathematics from the University of Alberta she was a computer programmer before traveling abroad.
+After graduating in mathematics from the University of Alberta, Wheeler was a computer programmer before traveling abroad.
 Her years of travels inspired her to become a storyteller and when she returned she joined a group of old friends to form a film collective.
 From 1975 to 1985 she worked for the NFB where she made her first feature film, A War Story (1981), which was about her father, Ben Wheeler and his time as a doctor in a P.O.W. camp during World War II.
 The war is a common theme in her work and she revisited it later in her films Bye Bye Blues (1989) and The War Between Us (1995).
 Her first non-NFB film was Loyalties in 1986.

 In addition to her films, Wheeler has directed episodes of Anne with an E, Private Eyes, Strange Empire, The Romeo Section, The Guard, This Is Wonderland, Da Vinci's Inquest, and Cold Squad.